Skip to main content

 Lowering Incoming Information

 Reducing overload risk can be as simple as reducing the amount of information coming into our brains.
-With less things to process, more brain power can be used to do things we need to do and tolerate the things we cannot control.
+With fewer things to process, more brain power can be used to do things we need to do and tolerate the things we cannot control.

 We may not even be aware of how much certain things affect us until we find ways to reduce them.
 It’s always worth trying these strategies if you are struggling.